saramgsilva/NotificationHubs/README.md

 <img align="middle" src="https://raw.githubusercontent.com/saramgsilva/NotificationHubs/master/ScreenShots/FinalSolution-Opened.png">
 </MTMarkdownOptions>

-> All projects for Windows and Xamarin using C#
+> All projects for Windows and Xamarin

 Read more about the solution in the respective [source code page](https://github.com/saramgsilva/NotificationHubs/tree/master/src).